-Summer Programs Coordinator, Teaching Faculty (Community Classes, Mixed Ability Dance)
+Community Education Director, Teaching Faculty (Community Classes, Mixed Ability Dance, M3)

 Originally from Indiana, Sadie recently completed her Bachelors of Arts in Theatre and Dance as well as Educational Studies with an emphasis on Special Needs from Alma College.
 Her research on the benefits of dance for students with Cognitive Impairments allowed her to graduate with Honors in both fields Summa Cum Laude.
 Sadie has experience teaching dance in both studio and therapy settings.
 She has brought her dance experience to her previous positions as Behavior Technician at an Applied Behavior Analysis Autism Clinic; teacher at Live Laugh Dance, a summer camp for young adults with Down syndrome; student teacher in a variety of Special Education classrooms; and dance teacher for ages 5-15 at Academy of Performing Arts.
 Sadie is certified in Progressive Ballet Technique and has trained in ballet, jazz, modern, somatic methods, and Highland dance.
 After interning as Outreach Assistant and Teaching Assistant in 2017, Sadie is thrilled to return to work at Keshet Dance and Center for the Arts.

 Pre-Professional Education Director, Teaching Faculty (KP3, Community Classes)